CharlesVosloo/CharlesVosloo/README.md

 - 💞️ Hi, I’m Charles Vosloo.
-This is a second profile github.com/CharlesVosloo
+This is a second github profile located at github.com/CharlesVosloo
 - 👋 My main github profile is located at https://github.com/journeyman33
 - 👀 where I am persuing DevOps and kubernetes